nats-io/nats.java/README.md

 ### Using Maven

-The NATs client is available on the Maven central repository, and can be imported as a normal dependency in your pom.xml file:
+The NATS client is available on the Maven central repository, and can be imported as a normal dependency in your pom.xml file:

 ```xml
 <dependency>